gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 The AS is not necessarily expected to release Access Tokens for any other purpose than accessing join resources on registered Group Managers.
 In particular, the AS is not necessarily expected to release Access Tokens for accessing protected resources at members of multicast groups.

-The following steps are performed for joining an OSCOAP multicast group, by leveraging the CoAP-DTLS profile of ACE {{I-D.gerdes-ace-dtls-authorize}} or the OSCOAP profile of ACE {{I-D.seitz-ace-oscoap-profile}}.
+The following steps are performed for joining an OSCOAP multicast group, by leveraging the CoAP-DTLS profile of ACE {{I-D.ietf-ace-dtls-authorize}} or the OSCOAP profile of ACE {{I-D.seitz-ace-oscoap-profile}}.

 1. The joining node retrieves an Access Token from AS to access a join resource on the Group Manager ({{sec-joining-node-to-AS}}).
 The response from AS enables the joining node to start a secure channel with the Group Manager, if not already established.
 The joining node can also contact the AS for updating a previously released Access Token, in order to access further groups under the same Group Manager ({{sec-updating-authorization-information}}).